sharma289/Optimal-route-for-delivery/README.md

 Approach:

-1. Read the Location.txt file that contains ID, Latitude and Longitude of all 100 delivery locations and create their seperate list.
+1. Read the 'Location.txt' file that contains ID, Latitude and Longitude of all 100 delivery locations and create their seperate list.

 2. Convert the lists into a Pandas dataframe with column names 'ID', 'Latitude', and 'Longitude'.